Witness to Charlottesville attack sues U.S. media outlets over 'false' stories

 Gilmore became the subject of online attacks by conservative groups and individuals after his cellphone video of white nationalist James Fields Jr. crashing his car into a crowd went viral.
 The car struck and killed 32-year-old Heather Heyer and injured 19 others.
 Fields was charged with first-degree murder.

-The defendants include Jim Hoft, who operates the website“Gateway Pundit,” reporter Lee Stranahan, Scott Creighton, who operates the website“American Everyman,” Free Speech Systems LLC, which operates Infowars.com, Infowars reporter LeeAnn McAdoo, former Florida congressman Allen West who owns the website allenwest.com, and Derrick Wilburn, author of an article for allenwest.com in which Gilmore was named.
+The defendants include Jim Hoft, who operates the website “Gateway Pundit,” reporter Lee Stranahan, Scott Creighton, who operates the website “American Everyman,” Free Speech Systems LLC, which operates Infowars.com, Infowars reporter LeeAnn McAdoo, former Florida congressman Allen West who owns the website allenwest.com, and Derrick Wilburn, author of an article for allenwest.com in which Gilmore was named.

-Hoft, whose website ran an article in August calling Gilmore a shill for the“deep state,” said he did not condone violence but defended his article.“A lot of the information is correct as far as I know,” he said.
+Hoft, whose website ran an article in August calling Gilmore a shill for the “deep state,” said he did not condone violence but defended his article.
+“A lot of the information is correct as far as I know,” he said.

-Stranahan said he stood by an Infowars video, in which McAdoo interviewed him and he cited a Twitter post by Gilmore referring to Heyer as a“martyr,” saying she was being“used [as] a martyr to the cause” in the efforts to undermine Trump.
+Stranahan said he stood by an Infowars video, in which McAdoo interviewed him and he cited a Twitter post by Gilmore referring to Heyer as a “martyr,” saying she was being “used [as] a martyr to the cause” in the efforts to undermine Trump.

 “I pride myself on being factual,” Stranahan said, adding that he abhors online threats, having received many himself.

 McAdoo said in an emailed statement that she never mentioned Gilmore in the video with Stranahan.
-She said Stranahan“simply pointed out the political persuasion” of Gilmore and called for him to be investigated.
+She said Stranahan “simply pointed out the political persuasion” of Gilmore and called for him to be investigated.

-Creighton defended a blog post and video published on his website, in which he implied that Gilmore had prior knowledge of Fields’ attack.“What I reported was not fake news ... it is my opinion,” he said.
+Creighton defended a blog post and video published on his website, in which he implied that Gilmore had prior knowledge of Fields’ attack.
+“What I reported was not fake news ... it is my opinion,” he said.

-Gilmore told Reuters:“If my case makes these conspiracy theorists think twice about just outright attacking someone without any type of journalistic review, then good.”
+Gilmore told Reuters: “If my case makes these conspiracy theorists think twice about just outright attacking someone without any type of journalistic review, then good.”
 Gilmore is represented pro bono by attorneys with Georgetown Law’s civil rights clinic.

 In an hour-long video that Jones prepared in response to the lawsuit after Reuters asked him for comment, he rejected the accusation that any of the Infowars content about Gilmore was knowingly false, and predicted that any jury would acquit him of defamation charges.